Shadow of rotating black holes with consistent thermodynamics: Spinning black holes beyond Kerr bound

 \section{Spinning black holes beyond Kerr bound}

-In Subsecs.~\ref{subsec:p4} and \ref{subsec:01} in which we considered the models with $(l,p)=(1,4)$ and $(l,p)=(0,1)$, respectively, we pointed out that there are regions of parameter space where $\Delta(r)=0$ only has one root, hence only one horizon exists.
-One natural question is: in these cases, can one keep increasing the spin parameter $a_*$, go beyond the usual Kerr bound, i.e., $a_*\le1$, and the event horizon still exists?
+In Secs.~\ref{subsec:p4} and \ref{subsec:01} in which we considered the models with $(l,p)=(1,4)$ and $(l,p)=(0,1)$, respectively, we pointed out that there are regions of parameter space where $\Delta(r)=0$ only has one root, hence only one horizon exists.
+One natural question is as follows: in these cases, will the event horizon still exist if one keeps increasing the spin parameter $a_*$ and goes beyond the usual Kerr bound, i.e., $a_*\le1$?